Your WooCommerce order confirmation email isn’t just a simple receipt; it’s a powerful marketing opportunity!

 From the WordPress dashboard, navigate to WooCommerce ⇒ Settings ⇒ Emails.

-Here, you will see all the emails WooCommerce sends by default.
+Here, you’ll see all the emails that WooCommerce sends by default.

 Step 2: Enable the order confirmation email notification